David-L-R/lesson-redux-selectors/README.md

-# Selectors
+# Separation Of Concerns (Using selectors)

-- select complex values
+- Create logic in selectors
 - add new entry (new grocery)
 - track ids in another reducer (favorites)
 - cross selectors